sayuj-choudhari/crossover_classification_backtesting/README.md

 ### Results

 On average over 30 trainings and simulations, the model gains ~80% over the 4 years from late 2019-2023 and ~15% over the last 9 months 12/2022 - 9/2023.
 Over the 4 year span, these results outperform the SP500 over the same time period by 32% (gained 48%) as well as outperforming over the last 9 months by 3% (gained 12%).
+Another main point to note over the 4 year window is that the model was able to avoid taking positions during mid-2022 when the markets where facing a significant down turn and gains tended to be shortlasted.
 Below is a plot of the portfolio value and movement over the 4 year span with an 87% gain:

 ![plot](./Portfolio_simulation_4year.png)